 Dharmakshetre kurukshetre samavetaa yuyutsavah;

-1. What did the sons of Pandu and also my people do when they had assembled together, eager for battle on the holy plain of Kurukshetra, Sanjaya?
+1. What did the sons of Pandu and my men do when they had come together, eager for battle on the Kurus' field, Sanjaya?

 Drishtwaa tu paandavaaneekam vyudham duryodhanastadaa;

-2. Having seen the army of the Pandavas drawn up in battle array, King Duryodhana then approached his teacher (Drona) and spoke these words:
+2. Once he had seen the army of the Pandavas drawn up in battle array, King Duryodhana approached his teacher (Drona) and said:

 Pashyaitaam paanduputraanaam aachaarya mahateem chamoom;

 3. "Teacher, behold this mighty army of the sons of Pandu, drawn up by your wise disciple Dhrishtadyumna, Drupada's son.

 4. "Here are champions, great archers, equals in battle to Bhima and Arjuna, Yuyudhana, Virata and the great warrior Drupada.